ethanjli/phyllo/presentation.md

 Structured data interface:

-- __send__ a serialized body of structured data with a specified schema to the other peer.
+- __send__ a byte buffer representing serialized structured data with a specified schema to the other peer.
-- __send__ a unit of structured data with a specified schema (or, for implementations which support it, a specified schema type).
+- __send__ a unit of structured data with a specified schema (or, for implementations which support it, a specified schema type) to the other peer.
 - __send__ a document tree containing structured data with a specified schema (or, for implementations which support it, a specified schema type) to the other peer, for serialization format implementations which support it.
 - __has receive__ to check whether a unit of structured data has been received from the other peer and is ready to be consumed.
 - __receive__ to consume the received unit of structured data from the other peer.
 In some implementations, the serialized data may be immediately deserialized into a document tree or a structured representation, while in other implementations deserialization may be deferred until required by the application through an interface provided with the data.